Renekton Build Guide by Drake6401

 Tanky Jungle as usual.
 Work off of his engages.

-Hard CC is always helpful and Lux is practically broken right now.
+Hard CC is always helpful and Lux is practically broken.
 Great for team fights and sniping low health enemies that manage to escape you.

 This is an interesting one.
 Have him throw a bomb on you to do even more damage when you dive into the back line.
 His ult can save you in team fights too as you will take most of the damage in many fights.